 The ministry does, however, consider the combined salaries of married couples when considering their eligibility to hire.
-Alternatively, you can combine your salary with a family member who lives with you via the Joint Income Scheme, or you can apply under the Sponsorship Scheme, which enables you to be an employer based on the income of either one or two sponsoring relatives given that you are over 60 and not drawing a monthly salary.
+Alternatively, you can combine your salary with one family member who lives with you via the Joint Income Scheme, or you can apply under the Sponsorship Scheme, which enables you to be an employer based on the income of either one or two sponsoring relatives given that you are over 60 and not drawing a monthly salary.

 If you do not qualify to hire a foreign domestic worker, there may be alternatives available to you.
 In many cases, you can consider legal part-time work, where a maid will come to your house on one or several days a week to do chores such as cleaning and washing.
 This suffices for many employers, especially those without small children or elderly family members.

-After considering your own eligibility, and after starting the job search, you will also need to make sure that your preferred candidate is eligible to work as a domestic helper in Singapore.
+After considering your own eligibility, you will also need to make sure that your preferred candidate is eligible to work as a domestic helper in Singapore.

 Maids in Singapore must be female and between 23 and 50 years old when the application is made.
 For those aged 50 and above, their work permits can only be renewed until they reach 60 years old.
 The Singaporean government only approves work permits for maids from the Philippines, Indonesia, Malaysia, Bangladesh, India, Sri Lanka, Thailand, Hong Kong, Myanmar, South Korea, and Taiwan.

-Domestic workers also need to have at least eight years’ formal education and must have proof thereof.
+Domestic workers also need to have at least 8 years’ formal education and must have proof thereof.
 The recognised certifications of different countries can be found in this list.

-One way to ensure that you choose a candidate who is eligible to work in Singapore is to employ someone who is already working in the country.
+One way to ensure that your candidate is eligible to work in Singapore is to employ someone who is already working in the country.
 In this case, you would undertake a transfer hire.